Ray Danton

-Ray Danton (born Raymond Caplan; September 19, 1931 – February 11, 1992) was a radio, film, stage, and television actor, director, and producer whose most famous roles were in the screen biographies The Rise and Fall of Legs Diamond (1960) and The George Raft Story (1962).
-He was married to actress Julie Adams from 1954 to 1981.
+Ray Danton (born Raymond Caplan; September 19, 1931 – February 11, 1992) was an American radio, film, stage, and television actor, director, and producer whose most famous roles were in the screen biographies The Rise and Fall of Legs Diamond (1960) and The George Raft Story (1962).

 Life and career

 Early life

 Danton was born Raymond Caplan in New York City, the son of Myrtle (née Menkin) and Jack Caplan.
 His family was Jewish, and he was a descendant of the Vilna Gaon.

 Danton entered show business as a child radio actor on NBC radio's Let's Pretend show in 1943 at age twelve.
 He began acting on radio and stage regularly also working as an assistant stage manager.

 Danton attended Horace Mann School and in 1947 he started at what is now Carnegie Mellon University where he appeared in many stage productions.
 He went to New York to try and make it on Broadway and ended up appearing on television dramas.
 In 1950, he went to London to appear on stage in the Tyrone Power production Mister Roberts.
 He returned to guest star on shows like Danger (an episode directed by Sidney Lumet) and Starlight Theatre.

 Danton's acting career was put on hold when he served in the United States Army infantry during the Korean War from 1951–1953.
 When he returned to the U.S., he resumed his television career, appearing in shows like Kraft Theatre, The Man Behind the Badge, Lux Video Theatre and You Are There.
 He played Jean Lafitte in The Pirate and the Lawyer (1955) for the Hallmark Hall of Fame.
 He then received an offer from Universal.